A Historical and Heritage gem

 The Tomb of Saint Marguerite Bourgeoys

-In 2005, the 350th anniversary of Notre-Dame-de-Bon-Secours was especially joyful when the “mother of the colony” returned to the chapel in Montreal’s historic district where she had lived as a beloved friend and valued counsellor to all.
-Her remains were placed in the left side-altar below the statue of Notre-Dame-de-Bon-Secours.
-A few weeks later, the remains of Jeanne Le Ber, the recluse of Montreal, were interred in the east lateral wall of the chapel.
+In 2005, the 350th anniversary of Notre-Dame-de-Bon-Secours was commemorated in a special way.
+After an emotional ceremony, the "Mother of the Colony" returned to her chapel in the heart of Old Montreal, the neighborhood where she lived and where everyone appreciated her as a friend and advisor.
+Her mortal remains were placed in the left altar of the chapel beneath the statuette of Notre-Dame-de-Bon-Secours.
+A few weeks later, the mortal remains of Jeanne Le Ber, the recluse of Montreal, were interred in the left wall of the chapel.

 Virtual visit